raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+The XPF RR is analogous to the HTTP "X-Forwarded-For" header, but in DNS the term "forwarder" is usually understood to describe a network component that sits on the outbound query path of a resolver.

-The word "proxy" in this document means a network component that sits on the inbound query path in front of a recursive or authoritative DNS server, receiving DNS queries from clients and dispatching them to local servers.
-This is to distinguish these from a "forwarder" since that term is usually understood to describe a network component that sits on the outbound query path of a client.
+Instead we use the term "proxy", which in this document means a network component that sits on the inbound query path in front of a recursive or authoritative DNS server, receiving DNS queries from clients and dispatching them to local servers.

 # Description